espressif/ESP8266_MP3_DECODER/README.md

 directly may also work but is not advised: the GPIOs of the ESP are not meant to drive inductive loads directly.

+## Sound quality

+In the default configuration, this code will output 16-bit mono audio.
+Stereo audio is possible but hasn't been implemented yet: a stereo synth is available but has not been modified for ESP8266 use yet.
+In PWM mode, the output is a dithered 5-bit PWM output.
+Furthermore, the ESP can decode a pretty wide range of bitrates: 96KBit to 320KBit MP3s have been tested and seem to work fine.
+Sound quality in general is not bad, but the scaling and clock adaption algorithms can use some improvement if the decoder needs to output real high-quality
+sound: Patches are welcome.

 ## About the FreeRTOS SDK used

 The MP3 example is a very memory-sensitive piece of code: the MP3 decoder